slu4coder/Minimal-UART-Computer-3/README.md

 I hope you find this information useful, educational or otherwise interesting.
 I'd love to hear about your build, so meet me on YouTube:

 https://www.youtube.com/channel/UCXYQcMpUBT3aaQKfmAVJNow

+This is a free and non-commercial project.
+I am in no way associated with any activies selling this as a product.
+Any such activity represents a license violation.
+Individual licenses apply for hardware and software parts.
+Please refer to the appropriate documentations for detailed licensing information.

+See https://github.com/slu4coder/Minimal-64x4-Home-Computer for a more feature-rich alternative.

 Have fun!